-- Teaching or comparable activity designed to promote student learning (including advising, mentoring, and community engaged instruction) - Research/creative/scholarly work (including community-engaged scholarship); - Service to the University, the profession, and the community.
+- a) teaching or comparable activity (including advising and mentoring); - b) research/creative/scholarly work; - c) service to the University, the profession, and the community.

+In addition, collegiality and participation as a citizen of the University are integral parts of faculty performance.
 Because the decision projects lifetime performance from the first few years of a faculty member's career, tenure must be awarded only as a result of rigorous assessment over a period of time sufficient to judge the faculty member's documented accomplishments, ability, and probability of sustained future productivity.
 A judgment must be made that the faculty member's record represents a pattern indicative of a lifetime of continued accomplishment and productivity with potential for high impact on the field or society.
-Each recommendation for tenure should be accompanied by a statement of the mission, goals and educational needs of the department and college and the importance of the contributions the candidate has made and is expected to make in the future toward achieving the mission and goals and meeting the educational needs of the unit and the University.
-Careful consideration must also be given both to the equitability of the candidate's assignment and opportunities in relation to others in the department/unit and to the candidate's ability and willingness to work cooperatively within the department, college, and/or campus.
+Each recommendation for tenure should be accompanied by a statement of the mission, goals and educational needs of the department and college and the importance of the contributions the candidate has made and is expected to make in the future toward achieving the mission and goals and meeting the educational needs of the unit and university.
+Careful consideration must be given to the candidate's ability and willingness to work cooperatively within the department, college, and/or campus.